 |

-the Mahoning Valley Electric Railway Co.
-It was used to take the
+to the Mahoning Valley Electric Railway Co.
+It was used to take

-"track-walkers" out to remote areas, where they would
+the "track-walkers" out to remote areas, where they

-walk along the tracks with a bucket of sand.
-They would sand the
+would walk along the tracks with a bucket of sand.
+They would

-tracks where necessary and make sure the switches were clean.
-The
+sand the tracks where necessary and make sure the switches were

-man holding the bucket, was Jos.
-Marsico, a track walker
+clean.
+The man holding the bucket, was Jos.
+Marsico,

-this car was used to water down roadway along streetcar tracks to
+and this car was used to water down roadway along streetcar tracks

-to keep down dust since during dry weather when any traffic caused
+and to keep down dust since during dry weather when any traffic

 here, but also the Mahoning Valley Electric Railway Company was